pottekkat/personal-website/content/posts/git-for-vibe-coders/index.md

 {{< codapi id="diagram-trigger-commit-feature-2" depends-on="sequence-a-10" sandbox="git" editor="off" template="init.sh" output-tail=true >}}

-You can make more changes and commit more times.
-Every commit is a checkpoint.
+You can make more changes and commit more times. **Every commit is a checkpoint**.

 ## git merge